jaymcgavren/zyps/README.txt

 == Synopsis

-Zyps - A simulation/game with autonomous creatures.
+Zyps - An AI library for building games.

 == Description